-that what is passed between himself and the physician, will be kept confidential.
+This value refers to the right of the patient which specifies that what is passed between himself and the physician, will be kept confidential.
 But it also involves some notion of privacy, in the sense of being shielded from the eyes of others who are not involved medically with the patient.
 This aspect is supported by the physician in that nobody may intrude and attempt to influence him in his decision.
 One concern of physicians and nurses alike is that of preventing people, other than the patient himself, from acquiring information that would enable them to enter the bargaining arena.
-Both parties feel that the presence of a relative or friend during the examination or treatment may jeopardize the effectiveness of the medical treatment provided, since the person may well try to make the physician follow a line of action that would not be beneficial for the patient, or alternatively might not understand what the physician is doing and attempt to stop it.2 must have access to the various rooms in which the specific treatments can be carried out.
+Both parties feel that the presence of a relative or friend during the examination or treatment may jeopardize the effectiveness of the medical treatment provided, since the porson may well try to make the physician follow a line of action that would not be beneficial for the patient, or alternatively might not understand what the physician is doing and attempt to stop it.2 order for the physician to properly carry out his role in the ward, he must have access to the various rooms in which the specific treatments can be carried out.
 Thus, on the day shift, the physician may find that all the surgeries are being used, and in consequence may be unable to treat a patient who is in need of suturing.
 Alternatively, he may wish to examine a patient in one of the side rooms and find that all these are occupied.